 What Is An Anchor Store In Retail?

-An anchor store (also known as an anchor tenant) refers to a large retail store, often a department store or supermarket, that is the dominant brand in a shopping centre or high street.
-They are usually found in prime locations within a retail setting, such as corners, ends or central locations, to provide a focal point for shoppers to flock to.
+An anchor store (also known as an anchor tenant) refers to a large retail store that is the dominant brand in a shopping centre or high street.
+They're usually found in prime locations.
+This includes corners, ends or central locations, to provide a focal point for shoppers to flock to.

 Why is store location in retailing important?

 Due to the advent of online shopping, anchor stores have lost a little bit of their value.
-Many people are no longer going to shopping centres or high streets just to hang out or browse, as they can do the same thing from the comfort of their own houses.
-However the term ‘anchor store’ has evolved to include ‘anchor sites’, such as cinemas and restaurants, which provide additional focal points for customers within a town or shopping centre complex.
-The location of your store is an important factor to consider when it comes to your point of sale displays.
-Read on to discover the advantages and benefits of your business being located near to an anchor store.
+Many people are no longer going to shopping centres or high streets just to hang out or browse, as they can do the same thing from the comfort of their own homes.
+However, the term ‘anchor store’ has evolved to include ‘anchor sites’.
+Examples include cinemas and restaurants, which provide additional focal points for customers within a town or shopping centre complex.

 Advantages of being located near to an anchor store

-Store location in retailing is key, and you may think that having your store located next to or near an anchor store would be bad for business, as shoppers would be distracted by the larger store, but there are actually many benefits to choosing this location:
+Store location in retailing is key, and you may think that having your store located next to or near an anchor store would be bad for business, as shoppers would be distracted by the larger store.
+However, there are actually many benefits to choosing this location:

 An increase in footfall outside your store results in more people being able to recognise your brand or business name, simply due to being exposed to it on a regular basis.

-If you are an independent business, then exposure is invaluable to establishing a customer base in the local area.
+If you're an independent business, then exposure is invaluable to establishing a customer base in the local area.

 store location in retailing store location in retailing

 A lot of marketing is done just to get customers to visit your store.
-Anchor stores have a much larger marketing budget than independent retailers or smaller chain store brands, so they are able to spend huge amounts of money on this endeavour.
-Guess who also benefits from increased footfall around an anchor store?
+Anchor stores have a much larger marketing budget than independent retailers or smaller chain store brands.
+Guess who also benefits from increased footfall around an anchor store?!

 Disadvantages of being located near to an anchor store

-Whilst being near to an anchor store site offers more footfall and brand exposure, there can be a few unexpected downsides that all retailers need to consider:
+While being near to an anchor store site offers more footfall and brand exposure, there can be a few unexpected downsides that you need to consider:

 According to Ebster & Garaus, “within about 50 feet of an anchor store, shoppers become often transfixed by the anchor and don’t pay attention to stores located within that place” [1].
 That’s about 15 metres.